Being mindful of food sensitivities this festive season

 Having a sensory friendly environment or setting for your meal can be an easy way to be supportive of your family member or friend.
 Turn off the music or television, make sure light isn’t too bright and try to use a room to dine in that has good acoustics so that sensory stimulus, aside from the food, is limited.

-You can also hold your meal at a time that is regular for your loved one or guest to eat at, as this helps with routines and reducing stress that can impact on sensitivities.
+You can also hold your meal at a time that is regular for your loved one or guest to eat, as this helps with routines and reduces stress that can impact sensitivities.

 Throughout the event be understanding of the person — don’t pressure them to eat something they have an aversion to or to try something new that they are not comfortable with.